All About Quince Trees: Ultimate Guide

 • Quince rust is bright orange spores that form on the tree.
 It is important to prune out infected branches as soon as possible.

-• Black spot disease can cause defoliation and black spots on leaves and thrive in moist conditions.
+• Black spot disease can cause defoliation and black spots on leaves and thrives in moist conditions.
 Twigs may also be infected, which can weaken and kill the tree.

 • Aphids are the size of a pinhead and vary in color, which sucks the plant juices and weakens and kills the tree.